Italian Haute Route

 Pont – Rifugio Chabot 3.6 km 902m gain.
 Beautiful zig zag ski up trail in the forest to edge of the glacier and beautiful hut.

 Day tour to Col du Gran Neyron or rest day.
 Good to have an extra day built in as rest day or in case of bad weather.
-No problem doing a nice day tour from the hut.
+No problem either doing a nice day tour or lounging in the sun.

 Rifugio Chabot – Grand Paradiso - Vittorio Emanuele 8.8km 1300m gain 1330 descent.
-Glacier travel to the summit of Italy’s tallest peak, just over 4000m Pretty spectacular.
+Glacier travel to the summit of Italy’s tallest peak, just over 4000m Spectacular!

 Rifugio Vitorio Emanuel - Rifugio Pontese 14.9 km 1150m gain 1786m descent.
 Really interesting terrain and big tour to my friend Mara’s hut.
 Best food in the Italian hut system.

 Rifugio Pontese - Lillaz 16.2 km 1415 gain 1851 descent.
-Big day, steep skinning to high pass and mega –run to village of Lillaz where we catch the bus back to Aosta
+Big day, steep skinning to high pass and mega – run to village of Lillaz where we catch the taxi/bus back to Aosta.
+Possible to get to Milan, Turin, Chamonix or Geneva that evening.